gluethegiant/gtg-rack/README.md

 v1.1.3 The Forever Vu Release (January 25, 2021)

 - Vu meters no longer get knocked out by rogue modules that throw infinities and NANs
-- New theme setting to dynamically use the default theme
+- Added a new default panel theme setting (change the appearance of all modules at once)
-- Cleaned up context menus
+- Simplified context menus

 v1.1.2 Rock the Default Settings Release (July 14, 2020)